Revenue Act of 1861: History

 Prior to the Civil War, the United States faced a financial depression subsequent to the Panic of 1857, an event facilitated by over-expansion of the domestic economy and a European financial meltdown.
 In the three years preceding the Civil War, the Federal Government incurred a budget deficit exceeding $40 million.
 Coupled with the threat of secession, the Federal deficit placed the US government under considerable financial strain.
 In 1860, the US Treasury paid between 8 and 12 percent interest on government bonds in order to raise additional funds and meet public expenditures.
-In December 1861, the US Treasury attempted to sell five millions of interest-bearing notes at 12 percent but found itself able to dispose of only four millions.
+In December 1861, the US Treasury attempted to sell five million dollars of interest-bearing notes at 12 percent but found itself able to dispose of only four million dollars' worth.
 The Treasury's struggles illustrate the precarious nature of the US government's financial state.
 As the nation edged closer to war, the need to mobilize a volunteer force placed an additional financial burden upon the Federal government.
 While treasury notes with enticing interest rates allowed the US government to raise revenue quickly, they also established a need for additional revenue streams with which to pay off interest.

 In March 1861, President Lincoln began to explore the federal government's ability to wage war against the South from a logistical standpoint.
 He sent letters to cabinet members including Edward Bates, Salmon Chase, and Gideon Welles inquiring whether the president had constitutional authority to collect duties ranging from an import tariff to a property tax.
 Documents housed at the Library of Congress indicate that Lincoln was concerned with the Federal government's ability to collect tariffs from ports along the Southeastern seaboard, noting the imminent threat of secession.